Events and Visitors

 Reminders for visitors

-- Visitors should not physically come to campus if they feel ill, have been exposed to a case of COVID-19, or if they are not fully vaccinated.
+- Visitors should not physically come to campus if they feel ill or have been exposed to a case of COVID-19.

 Visitors to the Admissions Visit Center